alidcastano/Lazyset/README.md

 ```
 // ./_posts/08-19-17-lazyload.md

-{% include image.html
-  name="foo" type="png %}
+{% include image.html name="foo" type="png %}

 ```

-further automate the process as your writing.
+Just run the `lazyload watch` command before you start writing, and add the desired image in the chosen directory.

+Now all it takes is one line of work to include responsive images in your writing.